 - develop presentation skills and build confidence in public speaking;

 - discover all that the University campus and the vibrant city of Stirling has to offer;

 By the end of this period, students will be fully prepared to embark upon the formal teaching course invigorated and committed to the journey ahead with newly developed skills.

-The content is designed to be highly relevant to those aiming to pursue careers in business (e.g. human resource management, advertising, regulation, social marketing and survey research) and those who wish to inform the design and implementation of public policy.
+The MSc in Behavioural Science course content is designed to be highly relevant to those aiming to pursue careers in business (e.g. human resource management, advertising, regulation, social marketing and survey research) and those who wish to inform the design and implementation of public policy.
 The course also provides an excellent entry for those thinking of progressing to PhD research in this area.